Global smooth solutions by transport noise of 3D Navier-Stokes equations with small hyperviscosity

 \subsection{Global smooth solutions by transport noise -- Proof of Theorem \ref{t:main_theorem_L2}}

 \begin{proof}[Proof of Theorem \ref{t:main_theorem_L2}] By Theorem \ref{t:local_HNSEs_hyper_small_viscosity}, it is enough to show that \eqref{eq:global_high_probability} holds.
-Following the proof of \cite[Theorem 1.6]{FL19}, the idea is first to prove the claim of Theorem \ref{t:main_theorem_L2} on a finite interval and second to exploit the exponential decay of solutions of the deterministic PDE \eqref{eq:hyper_NS} proved in Theorem \ref{t:main_theorem_L2} to obtain global existence of smooth solutions.
-Let us mention that, the second step is simpler than the one in \cite{FL19} since our scaling limit \eqref{eq:scaling_limit_HNSE} takes place in spaces of positive smoothness due to the $L^p$ in time setting with $p> 2$.
+Following the proof of \cite[Theorem 1.6]{FL19}, the idea is first to prove the claim of Theorem \ref{t:main_theorem_L2} on a finite interval and second to combine the exponential decay to the mean value of solutions of the deterministic PDE \eqref{eq:hyper_NS_det} proved in Theorem \ref{t:global_high_viscosity}, and afterwards Theorem \ref{t:small_implies_global} to obtain global existence of smooth solutions.
+Let us mention that the second step is simpler than the one in \cite{FL19} since our scaling limit \eqref{eq:scaling_limit_HNSE} takes place in spaces of positive smoothness due to the $L^p$ in time setting with $p> 2$.